• Skip to primary navigation

 Ok, so this might not be the most intuitive way to make money.
 However, it is likely that if you are growing your own food, producing your own meat or other products that your cost for the high quality of these items will be less than if you were purchasing an equal quality product in the store.

-Most homesteaders will also be using everything they produce which decreases waste.
+Most homesteaders will also be using everything on their homestead which decreases waste.
 This money saved puts extra money in your pocket.
 Check out our free guide on how we save money homesteading for more details on saving money.

 Selling Pigs